CTRI ACHIEVE

 Giwiidabindimin Certificate Program

-Giwiidabindimin (Ojibwe for “we sit together”) captures the essence of togetherness and the experience of participating in this program.
-When we sit together, we can acknowledge grief and trauma, share our perspectives, and learn from each other in a reciprocal way.
+Giwiidabindimin (Ojibwe for “we sit together”) captures the spirit of this 5-day program.
+When we sit together, we acknowledge grief and trauma, share perspectives, and learn from one another in a reciprocal way.

-Join us for an enriching five-day program that weaves together Indigenous and Western knowledge to provide a two-eyed seeing understanding of trauma and grief.
-Two co-facilitators will share their wisdom and expertise to provide a relational approach to providing meaningful support.
-The co-facilitators will create a collaborative and reciprocal learning environment that allows space for everyone to be learners and teachers.
-You will have the opportunity to self-reflect on your personal journey while considering effective approaches to supporting individuals, families, and communities affected by trauma and grief.
+Join us for a five-day program that weaves Indigenous and Western knowledge to offer a two-eyed seeing understanding of trauma and grief.
+Two co-facilitators will share their wisdom and create a relational learning space where everyone is both a learner and a teacher.
+You’ll have space to self-reflect on your journey while exploring meaningful ways to support individuals, families, and communities affected by trauma and grief.

 Key Elements